On the origin of V-shaped polarisation spectra in molecular clouds: Introduction

 Overall, a general consensus about how these polarisation spectra are shaped and what we can learn from them about specific dust properties and environmental conditions is still missing.
-In this work we extend the previous theoretical works in a more quantitative manner.
-For this purpose, in Section~\ref{sec:numerics} we first present the basics of a semi-analytical model and a numerical model used in this work.
-In Section~\ref{sec:onephase} we present the results of the most simple semi-analytical model and benchmark it with a simple radiative transfer simulation.
-Next, in Section~\ref{sec:twophase} we extend the semi-analytical model to match recent observations by incorporating regions with different dust temperatures.
-We also discuss the effect of carbonaceous grain destruction and a reduced alignment efficiency on the polarisation spectrum.
+Given the recent re-confirmation of particularly the V-shaped polarisation spectrum by \citet{Tram24}, this emphasises the need for a thorough investigation of the origin of such spectral shapes.
+For this reason, in this work we extend the previous theoretical works in a more quantitative manner.
+For this purpose, in Section~\ref{sec:numerics} we first present the basics of a simply toy model and a 3D simulation used in this work.
+In Section~\ref{sec:onephase} we present the results of the most simple toy model and discuss the impact of the dust spectral index.
+Next, in Section~\ref{sec:twophase} we extend the model to match recent observations by incorporating regions with different dust temperatures.
+We also discuss the effect of carbonaceous grain destruction on the polarisation spectrum.
 In Section~\ref{sec:discussion} we compare our results with recent observations and other theoretical works.
 We also give an outlook of how to extend this work to more sophisticated 3D, MHD simulations of molecular clouds.
 We conclude our work in Section~\ref{sec:conclusion}.